brouberol/contexttimer/README.rst

 A timer as a context manager
 ----------------------------

-``ctimer`` provides you with a couple of utilities to quickly measure the execution time of a code block or a function.
+``contexttimer`` provides you with a couple of utilities to quickly measure the execution time of a code block or a function.

 Timer as a context manager
 --------------------------